Loops docs

 - Triggers — what starts a run; the platform calls

-runon your class. - Connectors — calls out to other systems (integrations, HTTP, and similar).
+runon your class. - Tools — calls out to other systems (integrations, HTTP, and similar).

 - Outputs — what each run produces or sends outward.